andrii2g/licensing-demo/docs/06-cli-and-storage.md

 Multiple products use separate directories and installation IDs in v1.

 ## Durable identity creation
-Create private key and public identity in a temporary root-only directory on the same filesystem, fsync files, and publish the identity as a recoverable transaction under lock.
-A crash between files must be detected and repaired from the private key without changing a previously published ID/key.
+Under the exclusive lock, write a private identity.pending.json journal containing the installation ID and device seed.
+Atomically publish device.key and installation.json with file and directory fsync, then remove the journal.
+Recovery completes interrupted publication only when any existing files match that journal; it never changes a previously published ID/key.
 Do not regenerate on partial state or lost server response; fail with recovery guidance where consistency cannot be proved.
 For every candidate identity ensure private key derives the public key before use.